 In simple terms:

-- B'Twin and Triban are the entry-level ranges and Decathlon’s best-selling bikes by a country mile
+- Triban is the entry-level range and Decathlon’s best-selling bikes by a country mile

 - The Van Rysel performance bikes come in aluminium and carbon-fibre-framed versions; they're Grand Tour all-rounder or Ardennes classics specialists – designed to be smooth, light and responsive

-There are five models in this new range, billed as super-comfortable road bikes for commuting, day rides and light touring and featuring an entirely new frame in 6061 aluminium and fork with carbon fibre blades.
+There are eight models in this range, billed as super-comfortable road bikes for commuting, day rides and light touring.
+The more recent models feature an entirely new frame in 6061 aluminium and fork with carbon fibre blades.
 We took a closer look here.

 This is the base model Triban RC (it stands for 'road cycling' but as far as we can tell it's really only there to differentiate the new Tribans from the old B'Twin Tribans with similar model numbers).
 You don't get disc brakes at this level, but you do get eight-speed MicroShift gears with a very low bottom gear from the combination of an 11-34 cassette and 50/34 chainset.
 That'll make it straightforward to tackle just about any climb you'll find in the UK.